lucapette/lucapette.github.com/_drafts/what-im-learning-with-journaling.markdown

 - I have a `j` alias which opens a journaling file with the current date.
 - I use [goyo](https://github.com/junegunn/goyo.vim), a plugin that makes it very easy for me to focus on the current paragraph.
-- I use a specialised colourscheme since colours do help my contextual memory.
+- I use a specialised colorscheme since colours do help my contextual memory.

 That's mostly it.
 It's probably worth mentioning I use _tags_ to give some context to my entries.
 I ended up using only `@personal` and `@work` which have obvious usage.

-## I don't really review things yet and I think it's ok
+## I don't really review things yet and I think it's OK

 After a couple of months of writing entries almost every day I started asking myself what to do with the content produced.
 I wanted a way to get a sense of